srikanthNDM/Similar-Web-Scraper/README.md

 paste proxies, dont use public proxies.
 They wont work.
 Click start.

-Helpful is guest posting automation!
+Helpful in guest posting automation!
 If you are trying this follow me: https://twitter.com/SrikanthNDM